 The proposal is for combined 105,000 sq. ft. of outdoor cultivation area.
-The Lake County Cannabis Ordinance allows Type 1, 2, 3 and 4 cultivation operations on Agriculturally zoned property when it meets the size and locational criteria and standards.
-The applicant seeks five licenses, which requires a 40 acre minimum.
+The Lake County Cannabis Ordinance allows Type 3 cultivation licenses on Agriculturally zoned property when it meets the size and locational criteria and standards.
+The applicant seeks five licenses, which requires a 50 acre minimum.
 The subject site is over 52 acres in size, large enough to allow the cultivation licenses that has been applied for.
-The self-distribution license is also included, but has no direct relationship with the property size specifically.